 The minute they come off the heat you wrap them in a clean kitchen towel.
 The steam softens the bread and gives it the perfect texture.
 When they’re cool, store them in zip lock bags.

-TIP: Ok, so now you’ve got your pita, you’re going to need to check out my 50 WAYS TO HACK YOUR HUMMUS post so you’ll have something to go with it!
+TIP: Ok, so now you’ve got your homemade pita bread, you’re going to need to check out my 50 Ways to Hack Your Hummus post so you’ll have something to go with it!

 - 1 cup water, at about 100F, or warm but not hot to the touch

 - 2 tsp (or 1 packet) active dry yeast

 - 1 Tbsp olive oil (plus more for coating the dough and oiling the pan)